About Alexa for Apps

 https://www.recipesamzn.com/search?search_terms=lasagna.
 For details about the connection request, see Alexa for Apps Skill Connection Request Reference.

-- Alexa for Apps confirms the notification recipient with the customer.
+- Alexa for Apps confirms the notification recipient with the user.

-- Alexa for Apps sends the appropriate deep link to the Alexa app installed on the customer's phone, both as a push notification and a home card in the Alexa app.
+- Alexa for Apps sends the appropriate deep link to the Alexa app installed on the user's phone, both as a push notification and a home card in the Alexa app.

 - Alexa for Apps tells the Recipes skill whether the notification was sent successfully, and transfers control back to the Recipes skill.

-- The customer sees the notification and taps it to view the search results in the Recipes app.
+- The user sees the notification and taps it to view the search results in the Recipes app.